 Vienna is somewhat underrated – even though the historic center is a UNESCO-site.
 I don’t know why, but hopefully this post will show, why the old capital of the huge Austro-Hungarian Empire should be on every cultural traveller’s list.

-The golden city of Vienna developed from Roman settlements into a Medieval and Baroque city and the historic centre is rich in Baroque castles and gardens, as well as the late-19th-century Ringstrasse lined with grand buildings, monuments and parks, and this is why is is classified as a World Heritage Site.
+The golden city of Vienna developed from Roman settlements into a Medieval and Baroque city.
+The historic centre is rich in Baroque castles and gardens, as well as the late-19th-century Ringstrasse lined with grand buildings, monuments and parks, and this is why is is classified as a World Heritage Site.

 There are an incredible number of places playing Mozart, Schubert, Beethoven or Strauss for tourists, but be critical in your choice.
 Several historic Viennese buildings are now associated with these world-famous composers from when the city played an essential role as a leading European centre for music.

 Vienna is full of so many fantastic museums, that I have to go back with my museumgroup and write a museum guide.
 Kunsthistoriches Museums has a huge antique collection with a fantastic Amazonian sarcophagus, but also paintings by Titian, Rubens, Van Dyck, Dürer, Rembrandt and Vermeer!
 Remember to see the Kunstkammer with strange and Baroque nick-knack for people with too much money.

 The Belvedere Museum is also a must with its extraordinary collection of Gustav Klimt including “The Kiss” among other masterpieces.